 The Centers for Disease Control and Prevention (CDC) says obesity affects 1 out of every 6 U.S. children.
-Experts agree that healthy eating habits from an early age can lower the risk of developing not only heart disease, but several other serious diseases later on.
+Experts agree that early healthy eating habits can lower the risk of developing heart disease and many other serious diseases.
 A healthy diet designed to lower the risk of heart disease, diabetes, and other diseases is one that will benefit the entire family regardless of their ages.

 Feed them a heart-healthy diet

 On average, American children and teens eat more saturated fat and have higher blood cholesterol levels than young people their age in most other developed countries.
 The rate of cardiovascular disease tends to be in line with cholesterol levels.
 One study found early signs of hardening of the arteries (atherosclerosis) in 7% of children between ages 10 and 15 years, with the rate twice as high between ages 15 and 20.